theantichris/Simple-Plugin-Framework/README.md

 ### Drop In

-Move the files from the __theantichris/WpPluginFramework__ directory into your plugin and include them using `include` statements or namespacing.
+Move the files from the __theantichris/WpPluginFramework__ directory into your plugin and include them using `include` statements.

+### Using the Framework in Your Plugin

+The easiest way to start using the frame work is to create a class for your plugin and place the framework code in the classes constructor.

+class myPlugin
+{
+    public function __construct()
+    {
+        // Place framework code in there.
+    }
+}

+new myPlugin();

 ## Creating WordPress Objects